Jonny Steele: International

 Steele represented Northern Ireland from the Under-15 to the Under-19 level.
 In 2001, he was part of the Under-16 side that competed in the Victory Shield tournament against the other British nations.
 Steele earned three caps for the Under-19 side in the 2005 UEFA European Under-19 Championship against Germany, Serbia and Montenegro, and Greece in Group A. The tournament was held in his native Northern Ireland but the hosts did not advance past the group stage.
 Steele was also a member of the U19 squad that competed in the 2005 Milk Cup and scored a goal against the United States during a 4–2 loss in the final.

 In April 2013, following Steele's impressive performances with New York, Northern Ireland manager Michael O'Neill stated that he was monitoring Steele's progress and that he could receive his first call up as early as the next squad selection.
 Seven months later, Steele received his first call up to the senior squad for a friendly against Turkey to be played on 15 November 2013 in Adana after originally being left out of the squad again because of expected club commitments.
 This call up was the first time Steele was called into camp for Northern Ireland at any level since the 2005 Milk Cup.

 Steele made his senior international debut for Northern Ireland in the match against Turkey, coming on as a 67th-minute substitute for Niall McGinn as Northern Ireland lost 1–0.
 In May 2014, Steele was again called up for the friendly away matches against Uruguay and Chile on 30 May and 4 June respectively as the opposition prepared for the 2014 FIFA World Cup.

+Personal life

+Steele has several tattoos on his body, including his surname on his back, Che Guevara, an Irish cross and the words 'Father, Son, Holy Spirit' in Latin on his arm.
+He mentioned of fathered a child, Jaydan, from America.